 Small businesses are extremely under-represented in the government market.
 We've created a Fast Track Coaching Program to help your business grow in the Federal, state, and local government contracting market.

-1) 99.7% of the companies in America are small businesses (SBA size standards), yet less than 22% of Federal contracting dollars are awarded to small businesses.
+1) 99.7% of all companies in America are small businesses (SBA size standards), yet less than 22% of Federal contracting dollars are awarded to small businesses.

-3) 43.9% of the US population are minorities, yet only 7.8% of Federal contracting dollars are awarded to minority firms.
+3) Minorities make up 43.9% of the US population, yet only 7.8% of Federal contracting dollars are awarded to minority firms.

 FIND OUT HOW YOUR SMALL COMPANY CAN GROW THROUGH OUR COACHING PROGRAM.

-The total spending for federal, state and local government is $6 trillion.
-The federal government is the largest consumer in the world with a $4 trillion budget and contract spending of over $500 billion awarded to the private sector.
-With so much money being spent less than 1% of companies are actively winning government contracts.
-As such, there is a tremendous need to support companies in opening doors for greater opportunities in the public sector.
+The total spending for Federal, state and local government is $6 trillion.
+The Federal government is the largest consumer in the world, with a $4 trillion budget and contract spending of over $500 billion awarded to the private sector.
+Despite the huge amount of money being spent, less than 1% of companies are actively winning government contracts.
+Therefore, there is a tremendous need to support companies and help them open doors for greater opportunities in the public sector.